kearutherford/BerkeleyForestsAnalytics/README.md

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an individual tree.

-2.  `status` Must be a variable (column) in the provided dataframe or tibble.
+2.  `status` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies whether the individual tree is alive (1) or dead (0).
-The class of this variable will be coerced to factor.

-3.  `species` Must be a variable (column) in the provided dataframe or tibble.
+3.  `species` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
     Must follow four-letter species code or FIA naming conventions (see “Species code tables” section in “General background information for tree biomass estimations” below).
-The class of this variable will be coerced to character.

-4.  `dbh` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+4.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters or inches.

-5.  `ht` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+5.  `ht` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the height of the individual tree in either meters or feet.

 6.  `decay_class` Default is set to “ignore”, indicating that biomass estimates for standing dead trees will not be adjusted for structural decay (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
-It can be set to a variable (column) in the provided dataframe or tibble.
+It can be set to a character variable (column) in the provided dataframe or tibble.
 For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
-The class of this variable will be coerced to character.

 7.  `sp_codes` Not a variable (column) in the provided dataframe or tibble.
 Specifies whether the species variable follows the